 VPNArea runs out of two countries: Bulgaria, where it’s registered (and where it’s illegal to log customer data), and Switzerland, which is known for its privacy laws (and where they run their servers).

 VPNArea users the up-to-date and widely-trusted OpenVPN protocol (with a 256-bit AES algorithm).
-With over 200 servers and the ability to unblock Netflix and torrenting sites and downloads, their fast speeds (claimed by them to be the fastest), combined with the security offered, make a strong argument for best VPN for Afghanistan.
+With servers in 65+ countries and the ability to unblock Netflix and torrenting sites and downloads, their fast speeds (claimed by them to be the fastest), combined with the security offered, make a strong argument for best VPN for Afghanistan.

 The client interface is detailed, but not user-friendly.
 Therefore, newcomers may find it somewhat difficult to navigate.
 However, after climbing the learning curve, you’ll be rewarded with more functionality than comparable VPNs offer.
 Luckily, VPNArea has a 24/7 live chat feature so that you can contact customer support at any time.